By Hamilton & Waikato Tourism

 The city of Hamilton is nestled on the banks of the mighty Waikato River and is known for its walks, gardens, cafes and nightlife.

 In Raglan you can catch a wave or sip a great espresso.
-This lively surf town has an interesting creative culture and a wonderful choice of cafés.
+This lively New Zealand surf town has an interesting creative culture and a wonderful choice of cafés.

 Cambridge is ‘the town of trees and champions’.
 It’s memorable for its leafy streets, heritage buildings, antique shops and thoroughbred horse studs.